 - Installation of the PRV system minimizes damage to system components.

 What are Relief Events?

-Relief events are obligatory events which prevents efficiency or performance and increase cost but must be met considering safety of the operating plant.
+Relief events are obligatory events that prevent efficiency or performance and increase cost but must be met considering the safety of the operating plant.
 Examples of potential relief events are

 - External fire